-On any given day, you can catch me leaning against my bookcase reading a random page or two from my favorite young adult books—Philip Pullman’s The Golden Compass, Christopher Paul Curtis’s Bud, Not Buddy or The Watsons Go to Birmingham—1963, Jean Ferris’s Once Upon a Marigold or Much Ado About Grubstake, or anything by Karen Cushman.
-Ultimately, though, all the things I love about stories can be found in a handful of books by four great storytellers: Midnight’s Children by Salman Rushdie, White Noise by Don Delillo, and Skinny Legs and All and Still Life with Woodpecker by Tom Robbins, and everything by the brilliant and funny Bill Bryson.
+On any given day, you can catch me leaning against my bookcase reading a random page or two from my favorite young adult and middle grade books—Philip Pullman’s The Golden Compass, Jean Ferris’s silly but wise Once Upon a Marigold, anything by Karen Cushman.
+I love the sweeping adventures in Kenneth Oppel’s Airborn trilogy, the relationships and 80s setting of Rainbow Rowell’s Eleanor & Park, and the amazing everything of Justina Ireland’s Dread Nation series—an alternative history of the Civil War with deeply drawn characters, social and political commentary, and zombies!
+As for books for adults, the things I love about stories can be found in Midnight’s Children by Salman Rushdie, White Noise by Don Delillo, and Skinny Legs and All and Still Life with Woodpecker by Tom Robbins, plus everything by the brilliant and funny Bill Bryson.
 Anyone looking for a good read will find it in these books.

 In what ways do you hope your stories will influence readers?

 My ultimate goal is to entertain readers.
-Anything beyond that is cake, pure and simple.
+Anything beyond that is icing, pure and simple.